lmc2179/lmc2179.github.io/drafts/basic_simulation.md

 Possible example 4: A counterfactual example; how does the time series change if I intervene at time X

-Bayesian bonus: Bayesian inference creates a natural way to do simulation too
+Bayesian bonus: Bayesian inference creates a natural way to do simulation too (link gelman)